HMS Mallow (K81): Design, description and construction

-The Flower-class corvettes had their origins in a sketch design by the Smiths Dock Company which was based on their whaling ship Southern Pride, but lengthened by 9.1 m.
+The Flower-class corvettes had their origins in a sketch design by the Smith's Dock Company which was based on their whaling ship Southern Pride, but lengthened by 9.1 m.
 Many ships of the class were modified while they were under construction, or as the opportunity presented itself during service.

 Mallow had an overall length of 205 ft, a beam of 33 ft 2 in, and a draught of 13 ft 7 in extending to 15 ft 9 in at deep load.
 While her standard displacement was 925 LT, she displaced 1170 LT at deep load.
 She had a crew of 85 men.
 She was powered using steam created by two cylindrical boilers, driving a single 4-cylinder triple-expansion steam engine that generated 2750 ihp.
 The engine drove a single propeller and Mallow could reach a top speed of 16 kn.
 She carried 230 t of fuel oil, which gave her a range of 3450 nmi at 12 kn.

 The ship was armed with a single 4 in Mk IX naval gun, two depth charge throwers and two depth charge rails, and could carry 40 depth charges.
 Ships of the class were also initially equipped with one 2-pounder (40 mm) "pom-pom" autocannon and two twin 0.303 in machine guns.
 Later in the war, they received two additional depth charge throwers and their capacity was increased to 70 depth charges.
 The machine guns proved inadequate as anti-aircraft (AA) weapons, and were replaced by heavier guns.
 In 1944, Mallow's AA armament included a total of six single 20 mm Oerlikon cannons, and one 2-pounder "pom-pom".
 This was intended to better meet the higher air threat in the Mediterranean Sea.
 She was also equipped with rocket rails fitted to the gun shield of the 4-inch gun, a forward-firing anti-submarine Hedgehog fitted aft of the main gun, and had a Type 271 radar fitted on the rear of her bridge.
 By 1945, Mallow's armament had been further enhanced with two 6-pounder Hotchkiss guns.

 Mallow was built by the firm of Harland and Wolff at Belfast, Northern Ireland under as yard number 1065, and was ordered on 19 September 1939, laid down on 14 November, launched on 22 May 1940, and commissioned on 2 July.
 She was allocated the pennant number K81, and her first captain was Lieutenant Commander William Brown Piggott.